saikiransingh007/ML-AI-Deployment/06_monitoring/readme.md

 ## 6. Data drift detection and model degradation

-Today we will look at the example of model performance decay.
+We will look at the example of model performance decay.
 We will be using library [evidently](https://evidentlyai.com/).

 **Objectives:**

 - See a concrete example of data drift.
-- Learn how to detect and evaluate it.
+- LHow to detect and evaluate it.

 **Depndencies:**